-Geographically, as at October 31, 2020, Canada represented approximately 68% of the Issuer's credit risk exposure while the United States represented 21%, Europe 8% and the Other international regions 3%.
-Accordingly, deterioration in general business and economic conditions in Canada and the United States could adversely affect the credit quality of the Issuer's borrowers and counterparties and could thus affect the value of the Issuer's assets and require an increase in credit losses.
+Geographically, as at October 31, 2020, Canada represented approximately 68% of the Issuer's gross credit risk exposure while the United States represented 21%, Europe 8% and the Other international regions 3%.
+Accordingly, deterioration in general business and economic conditions in Canada and the United States could adversely affect the credit quality of the Issuer's borrowers and counterparties and could thus affect the value of the Issuer's assets and result in an increase in credit losses.

 The Issuer has put in place specific frameworks to manage credit risk.
-See pages 63 to 65 of the 2020 MD&A incorporated by reference in the Base Prospectus for more information.
-Notwithstanding such frameworks, the Issuer has set aside provisions to absorb expected losses across its loans and other commitments.
-For example, for the year ended October 31, 2020, the Issuer's total provisions for credit losses (PCL) was C\$4,351 million.
-See the Credit quality performance section on pages 70 and 71 of the 2020 MD&A incorporated by reference in the Base Prospectus
+See pages 61 to 65 of the 2020 MD&A incorporated by reference in the Registration Document for more information.
+Notwithstanding such frameworks, the Issuer recorded provisions for credit losses (PCL) to recognize estimated credit losses on all financial assets, except for financial assets classified or designated as fair value through profit or loss (FVTPL) and equity securities designated as fair value through other comprehensive income (FVOCI), which are not subject to impairment assessment.
+For the year ended October 31, 2020, the Issuer's total PCL was C\$4,351 million.
+See the Credit quality performance section on pages 70 and 71 of the 2020 MD&A and page 27 of the Second Quarter 2021 MD&A incorporated by reference in the Registration Document.